Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Crossfield Computation: the Planar Case

 Only scalar quantities can be compared at different points of a manifold.
-For the comparison or, more generally, for differential calculus with nonscalar quantities like cross fields, a parallel transport rule needs to be defined on the manifold.
-On a surface manifold, this rule can take the form of a regular vector field which gives at each point the direction of the reference angle 0.
+For the comparison or, more generally, for differential calculus with nonscalar quantities like crossfields, a parallel transport rule needs to be defined on the manifold.
+On a surface (two-manifold), this rule can take the form of a regular vector field which gives at each point the direction of the reference angle 0.
 Poincar\'e-Hopf theorem says that such a field does not exist in general, and in particular on manifolds whose Euler characteristic is not zero.
 The situation is however easier in the planar case.
-A global Cartesian coordinate frame can always be defined over the plane, and be used to evaluate the orientation of the cross field.
-We shall therefore expose the cross field computation method in the planar case first, and generalize to nonplanar surfaces, where we will have to deal with local reference frames, in a subsequent section.
+A global Cartesian coordinate frame can always be defined over the plane, and be used to evaluate the orientation of the crossfield.
+We shall therefore expose the crossfield computation method in the planar case, and then generalize to nonplanar surfaces, where we will have to deal with local reference frames, in a subsequent section.

-A cross $f({\bf x})$ is an element of the group $S^1/Q$, which can be represented by the angle $\theta_f({\bf x})$ it forms with the local reference frame.
-Yet, due to the quadrilateral symmetry, four different angles in $[0,2 \pi[$ represent the same cross field $f({\bf x})$.
+A cross $f({\mathbf x})$ is an element of the group $S^1/Q$, which can be represented by the angle $\theta_f({\mathbf x})$ it forms with the local reference frame.
+Yet, due to the quadrilateral symmetry, four different angles in $[0,2 \pi[$ represent the same crossfield $f({\mathbf x})$.
 Let for instance the angles $\theta_1 = 0$ and $\theta_2=\pi/2$ represent the same cross.
 The average $(\theta_1+\theta_2)/2 = \pi/4$ represents another cross, whereas the difference $\theta_2-\theta_1 = \pi/2$ is not zero.
-So, we have $\frac 1 2 (x + x) \ne x$ and $x-x \ne 0$, which clearly indicates that the values of the cross field $f$ do not live in a linear (affine) space.
+So, we have $\frac 1 2 (x + x) \ne x$ and $x-x \ne 0$, which clearly indicates that the values of the crossfield $f$ do not live in a linear (affine) space.
 This makes the representation by $\theta_f$ improper for finite element interpolation.
 The solution is two-fold.
-First, the angle $\theta_f$ is multiplied by four, so that the group $S^1/Q$ be mapped on the unit circle $S^1$, and the cross $f$ be therefore represented by a unit norm vector ${\bf f}$.
+First, the angle $\theta_f$ is multiplied by four, so that the group $S^1/Q$ is mapped on the unit circle $S^1$, and the cross $f$ is therefore represented by a unit norm vector ${\mathbf f}$.
 Then, the vector is represented in components in the reference frame as